Future of Aalto ARTS

 Education

 At Aalto ARTS, we are developing our education curricula and teaching methods to respond to the needs of a rapidly changing society.
-Alongside formal degree-based provision, the need for continuous and life-wide education is growing, while digitalization is also opening up fresh opportunities.
+Alongside formal degree-based provision, the need for continuous and life-wide education is growing, while digitalization continues opening up fresh opportunities.
 We seek synergies between all forms of education as well as collaborations with emerging actors in the education ecosystem.
 This way we can ensure that the training we offer remains relevant under all the different and possible future scenarios.
-The traditional role of universities might be challenged in the future — we say bring it on!
-Read more about our studies and programmes.

 Impact & Collaboration

-Universities are a source of reliable and unbiased information.
-There is now a huge demand for our knowledge outside of academia.
-In particular, there is a need to put purpose above profit, to develop a better understanding of humanity, empathy, storytelling, equality, ethics, user and planetary centric designs, sustainable lifestyles and living environments as well as attractive cultural and creative organisations – to name just a few.
-At Aalto ARTS we can speed up change and increase our social impact.
-What we look for in our partnerships, are shared values and mutual benefits.
-Dialogue, two-way learning and research and employment opportunities for our talents are just some of the benefits collaboration can bring.
-At the same time, we’re looking for new ways to safeguard our funding.
-Are you looking to explore an alternative perspective?
-Contact us!
+Universities are a source of reliable information.
+There is a growing demand for our knowledge outside of academia.
+In particular, there is a need to put purpose above profit, to develop a better understanding of ethics, empathy, equality, user and planet centric designs, sustainable lifestyles and living environments as well as attractive cultural and creative organisations – to name just a few.

 black and white illustration depicting arts education with a communal and hopeful feeling